pharo-open-documentation/pharo-wiki/Baselines.md

 ### Define custom attributes

-In top of attributes from Pharo it is also possible to define our own attributes.
+On top of attributes from Pharo, it is also possible to define our own attributes.

-To do that we can override the method #customProjectAttributes to return the custom attributes depending on the environment.
+To do that we can override the method `#customProjectAttributes` to return the custom attributes depending on the environment.

 For example: